-Praying for the dead, or the deceased?
+Praying for the dead or praying for the deceased?

 Should we qualify our beloved departed as “dead” or as “deceased”?
 Death is a refutation of life.
 According to its Latin etymology, the deceased is a person whose life is over.
-For the Catholic Church, the deceased is one who has not entirely reached Heaven, and who needs our prayers to achieve purification after death.
+For the Catholic Church, the deceased is one who has not entirely reached Heaven, and who needs our prayers to achieve purification after demise.

 Seemingly the prevailing attitude in this day and age is to stall the subject, for either it hassles us or dismays us.
 Death related news and headlines capture all interest, especially when they relate to people in remote places.
 Death has become a painless and meaningless topic when it comes to video games, where one may die and be brought back to life at every “level”.